seamapi/docs/docs/api-clients/access-codes/README.md

 ### Specific Errors

-When Seam is able to provide more specific information beyond one of the generic errors above, one or more errors from the list of specific errors will be included alongside the generic errors.
+When Seam is able to provide more specific information beyond one of the generic errors above, one or more errors from the list of specific errors may appear.
 This gives your application the option to display additional context or suggest provider specific resolutions.

 {% hint style="info" %}